pbuckner/x-plane_plugins/XPython/docs/source/development/index.rst

   :doc:`quickstart`.

-  Bare-bones skeleton and Hello World to get you start.
+  Bare-bones skeleton and Hello World to get you started.

 Demos
 -----